paralin/d2tool/README.md

 ![](http://fat.gfycat.com/InferiorIncompatibleBabirusa.gif)

-A tool to create Dota 2 addons.
+A command-line tool written in Node.JS but compiled to Windows, Mac, and Linux allowing developers to quickly bootstrap a new Dota 2 game mode from basic question responses.